-Called the city of parks because of its many leafy squares, Holguín is a modern town built on a grid layout and situated between two hills, Cerro de Mayabe and Loma de la Cruz.
-The people of Holguín took an active part in the wars of independence under the A peanut vendor in Parque García part in the wars of independence under the leadership of Calixto García, the famous general who liberated the city from the Spanish in 1872.
-The house he was born in is now a museum: the source named after him marks the centre of the city and is dominated by a statue of the heroic general.
-Exploring Holguín Calle Maceo and Manduley - two parallel streets with shops, hotels, bars and clubs, including the Casa de la Trova - cross three squares: Parque San José, Parque Calixto García and Parque Peralta.
+A posput vandar in Parque García Called the city of parks because of its many leafy squares.
+Holguín is a modern town built on a grid layout and situated between two hills.
+Cerro de Mavabe and Loma de la Cruz.
+The people of Holguín took an active part in the wars of independence under the leadership of Calixto García, the famous general who liberated the city from the Spanish in 1872.
+The house he was born in is now a museum: the square named after him marks the centre of the city and is dominated by a statue of the heroic general.
+Hacha Exploring Holquin Calle Maceo and Manduley two parallel streets with shops, hotels, bars and clubs, including the Casa de la Trova - cross three squares: Parque San José, Parque Calixto García and Parque Peralta.
 Parque García, always buzzing with people, is the site of the town's chief monuments and museums including Casa Natal de Calixto García.
-Ha Periquera (Museo Provincial de Historia) Calle Frexes 198, e/ Manduley y Maceo.
+Ta Periguera (Museo Provincial de Historia) Calle Frexes 198, e/ Mandulev v Maceo.
 Tel (24) 463 395.
-Sam-5pm Tue-Sat, Sam-1pm Sun.
-1 Jan, 1 May, 26 Jul, 10 Oct, 25 Dec.
-25 Dec.
-This large Neo-Classical building with a courtyard overlooks Parque Calixto García.
+8am-4:30pm Tue-Sat.
+9am-noon Sun.
+1 Jan.
+1 May.
+26 Jul.
+10 Oct, 25 Dec. 🚳 🌠 헙 (with charge).
+This large Neo-Classical building with a courtvard overlooks Parque de Holauín Calixto García.
 It was built in 1860 as a ballroom and casino for the local upper middle class.
 In 1868, at the beginning of the Ten Years' War (see p44), the building was occupied by the Spanish army and converted into a barracks.
 Hence the building's nickname, La Periquera, which translates as "parrot cage", a reference to the brightly coloured uniforms of the Spanish army.
 Today, the building is the home of the Museo Provincial de Historia, where five rooms illustrate the main stages of the cultural development of Holguín.
 Also on display are archaeological relics of the Taíno Indians, who lived here from the 8th to the 15th centuries.
 The most famous item in the collection is the Hacha de Holguín, a stone axe head carved as a human figure.
-It was discovered in the hills around Holguín and has become the symbol of the city.

-Calle Maceo 129, e/ Marti y Luz Caballero.
-Tel (24) 423 935.
-Tue-Sun.
-1 Jan, 1 May, 26 Jul, 10 Oct, 25 Dec.
-20 10 One of the most interesting natural history museums in Cuba has 11 rooms with 7,000 specimens of Cuban and Caribbean flora

-and fauna.
-There is an
+It was discovered in the hills around Holguín, and has become the symbol of the city.
+Natural Carlos de la Torre v Huerta Calle Maceo 129, e/ Martí v Luz Caballero.
+Tel (24) 423 935. closed for restoration until late 2009.
+86 6 One of the most interesting natural history museums in Cuba has 11 collections with many specimens of Cuban and Caribbean flora and fauna.
+There is an outstanding collection of birds and shells, including Polymita snails from the beaches of Baracoa (see p245). and a 50 million year-old fossil fish, found in a quarry in the Sierra Maestra.

-outstanding collection

-Hacha de Holguín

-of birds and shells, including Polymita snails from the beaches of Baracoa (see p245), and a 60 million year-old fossil fish, found in a quarty in the Sierra Maestra.